vighnesh153/js-docs/README.md

 where you deploy.
 Also, while developing locally, allow-list `localhost` in Firebase authentication too so that you can login locally and update stuff.

+### Liked this and/or found this useful?
+* Drop a star ⭐️ on this repo.
+* Connect with me on [LinkedIn](https://www.linkedin.com/in/vighnesh153/).
+Would love to chat about this.

+### Found issues or have any questions?
+* Feel free to open a ticket in Github issues.
+I would be happy to assist.

+## Thanks for taking time to go through this.
+It means a lot to me. 🙏😍🥺